JosiahBizure/c-data-structures-library/docs/progress.md

-More detailed documentation where I regularly update what you learn and your thought process.
+Progress and Learning Log

+This document is a daily record of my progress, thoughts, and learning journey as I work on building a data structures library in C. My primary goal is to practice implementing data structures while simultaneously building my skills in C programming and data structures and algorithms.

 March 21st, 2025 (Friday)

 Activities:

-    Started watching Learn C Programming and OOP with Dr. Chuck [feat. classic book by Kernighan and Ritchie].
-Watched the first two chapters:
+Started watching Learn C Programming and OOP with Dr. Chuck [feat.
+"The C Programming Language" by Kernighan and Ritchie].
+Covered the first two chapters:

 K&R 0: Historical Context

 From Python to C

 Gained an understanding of the historical context of C and how it compares to other programming languages like Python.

-Next Steps:

-    Continue exploring the course and dive deeper into C's syntax and concepts.

 March 22nd, 2025 (Saturday)

 Activities:

 Watched K&R 1: A Tutorial Introduction

-    Began understanding basic syntax and the structure of C programs.
+Began learning basic syntax and the structure of C programs.

-Next Steps:

-    Continue to learn about data types, operators, and expressions in C.

 March 23rd, 2025 (Sunday)

 Activities:

 Watched K&R 2: Types, Operators, and Expressions

-    Learned about data types, operators, and expressions used in C.
+Learned about data types, operators (precedence), and expressions used in C.

-Next Steps:

-    Move on to control flow concepts in the next lesson.

 March 24th, 2025 (Monday)

 Activities:

 Watched K&R 3: Control Flow

 Explored conditional statements, loops, and basic control flow structures in C.

-Next Steps:

-    Learn more about functions and program structure in the next chapter.

 March 25th, 2025 (Tuesday)

 Activities:

 Watched K&R 4: Functions and Program Structure

 Started to grasp how to organize code into functions and how C handles function calls.

-Next Steps:

-    Move on to pointers and arrays, which will build a stronger understanding of memory and references.

 March 26th, 2025 (Wednesday)

 Activities:

 Watched half of K&R 5: Pointers and Arrays.

-    Began brainstorming project ideas.
-At this point, I started thinking about building a data structures library in C, which would involve implementing various data structures (like linked lists, stacks, queues) from scratch and solving problems using those structures.
-This would help me practice C while learning DSA concepts in parallel.

-Next Steps:

-    Continue watching chapter 5 and finalize project direction.
+Began brainstorming how to get practice with C basics.

 March 27th, 2025 (Thursday)

 Activities:

 Finished K&R 5: Pointers and Arrays

-    Continued brainstorming the project idea and decided on implementing a C data structures library.
-The idea would be to work through Striver's A2Z DSA course, using C to implement the data structures needed along the way.
-This project would give me hands-on experience and let me document the entire process for future reference.
+Finalized project: Decided to implement a C data structures library, working through Striver's A2Z DSA course, and documenting the entire process.

-Next Steps:

-    Move on to K&R 6: Structures and deepen my knowledge of how to manage data in C.

 March 28th, 2025 (Friday)

 Activities:

 Finished K&R 6: Structures

-    Continued refining the project idea, thinking about how to structure the library and what features to include.
-I finalized the project outline and began setting up the repository on GitHub.

-Next Steps:

-    Set up the project on GitHub, start adding files and organizing the repository structure.
+The next part of Dr. Chuck's lecture requires better C and DSA knowledge, so I will continue with it once I have completed this project.

 March 29th, 2025 (Saturday)

 Activities:

-    Set up the project repository on GitHub:
+Set up the project repository on GitHub.

-        Created the basic folder structure for the C Data Structures Library (src/, include/, tests/, docs/).
+Created the basic folder structure.

 Wrote the initial README.md to explain the project goal and structure.

-        Created an initial progress.md file to document what I've done so far and where I'm going next.
+Created the initial progress.md file to document progress and next steps.

-Next Steps:

-    Start working through Striver's A2Z Course.
+Reviewed Time and Space Complexity - Striver's A2Z DSA Course.

+Key Takeaways from Time and Complexity lecture:

+We use Big O notation to measure code performance because execution time varies across machines, while complexity is consistent as a function of input size.

+Rule 1: Focus on the worst-case scenario because our goal is to handle the largest expected workload of our code.

+Rule 2: Consider only the highest-order term in time/space function because lower degrees become insignificant with larger inputs.
+Kind of like limits in calc.

+Important point about Space Complexity:

+Avoid manipulating/tampering with input data directly, as changes may not be permissible or safe.
+If our task was to perform some operations on a set of data, we wouldn't do something like b = a + b even if it does save space, because that alters our original data.

+Relevance to the Project:

+Understanding time and space complexity is vital for optimizing the C data structures library.

+Next Steps (More of a self-note to myself.
+I'll include next steps on days where I think I need to provide reasoning for what I'm doing):

+Complete Step 1 (Learn the Basics) Lesson 2 (Patterns)